GhadaAhmed152420/GhadaAhmed152420/README.md

 🚀 **Flutter Developer | Problem-Solver | Tech Enthusiast**

 I’m passionate about creating innovative, user-friendly mobile applications using Flutter and Dart.
-My experience includes designing scalable solutions, building intuitive interfaces, and crafting applications that make a real impact.
+My experience includes designing scalable solutions, building intuitive interfaces, and developing applications that have a tangible impact.

 ---